cmsgears/module-cms/README.md

 =========================================
 Highlighted Features
 =========================================
-1. Manage site pages and menus and map menus to pages.
+1. Admin can manage site pages and menus and map menus to pages.
-2. Manage site posts and their categories.
+2. Admin can manage site posts and their categories.
-3. Manage sidebars and widgets and map sidebars to widgets.
+3. Admin can manage sidebars and widgets and map sidebars to widgets.
-5. Model traits to associate additional features to models.
+5. Model traits to associate additional features.
 The model traits provided by cms module include content and block.
 A model can have one more entry based on trait nature.

 Notes: The detailed description for each feature can be found at http://www.cmsgears.org.